Skip to main content

 A sign outside a hotel elevator identifying which staff service that floor, and giving QR codes which link directly to their tipping pages.

-Or you could use name cards or tent cards to notify guests of the option to leave a tip:
+Or you could use name cards, tent cards or door hangers to discreetly notify guests of the option to leave a tip:

-A name card left in a hotel room letting the visitor know who serviced their room, and giving a link to the housekeeper's cashless tipping page
+A door hanger on a hotel room door handle letting guests know who serviced their room, and discreetly giving a link to the housekeeper's cashless tipping page

-A name card can let a visitor know who serviced their room, and give a link to the housekeeper's cashless tipping page.
+A door hanger can let a visitor know who serviced their room, and discreetly give a link to the housekeeper's cashless tipping page.

 Summary

 Cashless tipping provides a mechanism for people to pay tips.
 Customers can be discreetly made aware of the option to tip.
-They then have the option to tip when it is most convenient for them, on the spot or at any time afterwards that they feel is appropriate, without people watching over judgingly.
+They then have the option to tip when it is most convenient for them, be it on the spot or some time later when they aren't being watched over judgingly by staff.
 There is no need to ask for tips!

 Tippl.
 Cashless tipping, made simple.